rlennon/Doodle/content/process.md

 | Proxy PO     | Conor   | Emmet | Fiona  | Lee     | Peter | Wes | Francis | Colin |
 | Tech Lead    | Emmet   | Fiona | Lee    | Peter   | Wes   | Francis | Colin | Conor |

+#### Defined Roles
+A Scrum Master within the Doodle group has the following roles & responsibilities:

+- Setting up any meetings that are required.
+- Attempts to resolve impediments that the team may have, though it would be better if the team were able to resolve impediments themselves.
+- Works with the PO and/or proxy PO on requirements.
+- Gets each member of the team to give updates at the twice weekly stand up, either in person or through Slack.
+- Points raised in the sprint retro will be noted and posted on the Doodle slack retro channel
+- Keeps an eye on Jira to ensure tasks are being updated and team members have the correct amount of work in each sprint.

+A Proxy PO

+A Tech Lead

 #### Sprints

 Sprints are 1 week in length, starting on Fridays and finishing on Thursdays.